 AspenTech, together with its subsidiaries (the "Company"), is a leading industrial software company that develops solutions to address complex industrial environments where it is critical to optimize the asset design, operations and maintenance lifecycle.
-Through the Company's unique combination of product capabilities, deep domain expertise and award-winning innovation, customers across diverse end markets in capital-intensive industries can improve their operational excellence while achieving sustainability goals.
+The Company's unique combination of product capabilities, deep domain expertise and award-winning innovation helps customers across diverse end markets in capital-intensive industries improve their operational excellence while achieving sustainability goals.

-The Company operates globally in 120 countries as of September 30, 2023.
+The Company has revenue from customers in 117 countries as of December 31, 2023.